 What is RFID?

 RFID is a term that is often used, but what exactly is it and how can this technology be leveraged to bring intelligence and interactivity to everyday objects?
-Alastair Hanlon, Chief Commercial Officer at PragmatIC, explains the background, benefits and potential of RFID.
+Alastair Hanlon, CCO at Pragmatic, explains the background, benefits and potential of RFID.

 RFID, or radio frequency identification, is a wireless technology that uses radio waves to transfer data between two points.
 Information is stored electronically on an inlay (tag), which consists of an integrated circuit (chip) connected to an antenna.
 This RFID tag is embedded into a product or package and the stored information is transmitted to a reader wirelessly.
 Unlike traditional barcodes and QR codes, RFID tags are small, unobtrusive and are normally hidden under the label.
 Each tag has a unique identifier, enabling item-level digital traceability from manufacture, through the supply chain, into the retail store and home.
 This technology can be used in a wide range of applications for inventory management, authentication, anti-counterfeiting and consumer engagement, and across multiple market sectors including FMCG, pharmaceuticals, healthcare, toys and games.